bermanmaxim/Enet-PyTorch/README.md

 Tested to reproduce ENet original results.

 ## Model and weights
 For reference the output on the author's cityscapes model and associated converted weights are provided on https://goo.gl/Rvtqxr.
+The `enet_cityscapes_label.py` specifies the conversion of training IDs to original cityscapes dataset IDs for this model.

 ## Scores on the validation set
 The author's converted model's scores on cityscapes validation set are as follows